Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

  * Start with purpose.
 Why are you mapping capabilities?
 What decisions will it inform?
  * Bring in the right people.
 Include voices from strategy, delivery, operations, and support.
  * Use visuals.
 Maps, canvases, and models are tools for co-creation, not just documentation.
  * Iterate openly.
-Capability maps are living artifacts — not set in stone.
+Capability maps are living artifacts and not set in stone.

 #### Final thoughts